 Or, I should say, sacrificial Borg, who never question.
 Or sacrificial stormtroopers, who never question.

-The Borg, in my opinion, are a more accurate representation than the Empire of Star Wars.
+The Borg are, in my opinion, are a more accurate representation than the Empire than Star Wars.
 The Borg Cube is a gigantic womb, and the "people" in it are taken care of womb-to-tomb.
 Isn't this what the average hypnotized sheeple wants from the State?
 To never think, to avoid all anxiety, to be taken care of like a baby?
 They certainly have never heard what Frederick the Great said: "If my soldiers were to begin to think, not one of them would remain in the ranks."

 What these people never realize is that the downside of welfare is warfare.
 Welfare/warfare are opposite sides of the same coin.
 You won't find one without the other.

 You can see this warfare/welfare theme today in the U.S., which unfortunately has turned into an empire.
 The State is trying to turn the U.S. into Nerfworld while slaughtering foreigners across the globe, in an attempt to turn them into us, i.e., the proto-Borg.

 Or, as the Borg broadcast to everyone, "Resistance is futile.
 You will be assimilated."
 This will never happen, of course, since people will fight to the death against us.
 Also, of course, as the old saying tells us, one man's terrorist is another man's freedom-fighter.

 People also never realize that States try to make everyone the same, so that being equal and identical one can easily be replaced by another, just like a cog in a machine.
 The loss of an individual life doesn't mean anything.
 Notice how soldiers came to be called "G.I.s," which means "Government Issue."
 It's also why all stormtroopers looked exactly alike, and the loss of one Borg meant nil.